softex-it/dictan-core/README.md

-# dictan-core
+# Dictan Core Java Library
-Dictan Core Java Library is an open source Java which presents the core interface and functionality to work with FDB (read/write) and ZD/ZPAK (read-only) dictionary bases.
+It's an open source Java project which presents the core interface and functionality to work with FDB (read/write) and ZD/ZPAK (read-only) dictionary bases.
 The library is under the license of LGPL version 3 or later.

 FDB dictionaries have the following advantages: